flutter/website/src/docs/development/tools/devtools/memory.md

 * Memory overview chart
 * Android-only memory chart (via Android's ADB tool)
-* Event timeline )e.g., garbage collection (GC) events, user memory tooling interactions)
+* Event timeline e.g., garbage collection (GC) events, user memory tooling interactions)
-* Monitoring of Allocations total instances, size and accumulator monitoring to detect memory leaks
+* Monitor of Allocations&mdash;total instances,
+  size and accumulator monitoring to detect memory leaks
-* Tracking exactly where in your code a class constructor is called (memory allocated)
+* Track when memory for a particular class is contructed (new instance)&mdash;stack trace of your code
 * Analysis of a Snapshot to detect possible memory problems or Flutter gotchas
-* Snapshots of all live memory class instances and sentinels (instances to be GC'd)
+* Snapshot of all live memory class instances and sentinels (instances to be GC'd) and ability to inspect the values of the objects

 At the top-level, when the memory tab is selected memory statistics from the VM are collected.
 These statistics are displayed in the two overview